-Tim Murray of Aware Senior Care responds to a Cary News article regarding assisted living and home care accommodations for seniors in the triangle area, specifically Cary and Morrisville.
+Tim Murray of Aware Senior Care responds to a News and Observer article regarding the Cary Community Plan.
+It also discussed assisted living and home care accommodations for seniors in the triangle area, specifically Cary and Morrisville.

 Recently, the Cary News (a community coverage publication of Cary in the Raleigh News and Observer) published an article by Henry Gargan (Twitter) about the changing demographics and growth considerations for the towns of Cary and Morrisville.
 You can find the original article here.

 Facilities and transportation seem to be the primary focal points for the town governments in tackling these issues.